RobertoFreireFerrazPassos/challenge_MicroService_Async/README.md

 7 - Redo test 2 (Test user created)

-it must have the creditcard new information provided durind app purchase
+it must have the creditcard new information provided during app purchase

 ## Access Mongodb Container data